Table of Contents[Hide][Show]

 - Make sure if the kids have a blanket or stuffed animal that it comes with if they need it to sleep.
 This is not the time to wean from comfort items.

-- Compass and maps – it’s a great reason to know some old school skills and pass them along to your kids.
-You know all too well how frustrating it is when “GPS signal is lost” is announced on your phone.
+- Compass and maps – it’s always to pass old school skills along to your kids.
+You know all too well how frustrating it is when your phone announces: “GPS signal is lost.”

-- Weather band radio – they make some great ones these days with solar and crank/manual power.
+- Weather band radio – there are some great ones these days with solar and crank/manual power.
+This one is awesome!

-- A larger pack for picnics and toting short-hike items which are too big for a lumbar or fanny pack.
-This convertible tote is versatile for everyday use or paired with optional shoulder straps for a heavier load
+- A larger pack for picnics and toting short-hike items that are too big for a lumbar or fanny pack.
+This convertible tote is versatile for everyday use.

 - A daypack for putting on the miles – if hiking is part of your itinerary or if you have heavy items, an actual backpacking daypack with a hydration sleeve and supportive strap system is a must.